 Almost all of these deals are unspoken.

-A one-sided deal means you give something but get NOTHING POSITIVE in exchange.
-This would be an example of a bad deal.
+A one-sided deal means you give/buy/provide something but get you NOTHING POSITIVE in exchange.

 Teen Girl - “Mom, I need some new clothes.”